Lightning Strikes in Fort Myers

 - What did the most recent inspection of Lightning Strikes in Fort Myers find?

-- Lightning Strikes in Fort Myers was most recently inspected on March 11, 2026 with 9 violation(s).
-Disposition: Call Back - Complied.
+- Lightning Strikes in Fort Myers was most recently inspected on May 12, 2026 with 10 violation(s), including 1 high-priority violation(s).
+Disposition: Warning Issued.

 - Has Lightning Strikes in Fort Myers ever been shut down?